segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ## Supported Video Events

-Adobe Analytics supports many - but not all - of the [Segment video spec events](/docs/connections/spec/video/).
-Note, too, that **some events required for Adobe Analytics are not specced as part of Segment's standard video tracking**, so read the documentation closely.
-The list below includes supported events, as well as the corresponding Adobe method(s) triggered.
+Adobe Analytics supports many - but not all - of the [Segment video spec events](/docs/connections/spec/video/), however **some events required for Adobe Analytics are not included as part of Segment's standard video tracking**, so read the documentation closely.
+The list below shows supported events and the corresponding Adobe method(s) they trigger.
 The next section explains the function of each event in more detail, and lists any required properties.

 <table>
   <tr>